Chase Private Client Review 2023

 Chase Private Clients are eligible for higher daily limits than traditional clients, including the following:

-• Can make purchases up to $7,500 using your Chase Private Client debit card.
+• Up to a $7,500 purchase limit using your Chase Private Client debit card

 Devoted Team